-The Community Action Program Corporation of Washington-Morgan Counties, Ohio owns its central office building (see Note 6).
-This building and other buildings acquired for program specific use, which have been acquired with the aid of grant awards and private funding, are shown on the statement of assets, liabilities, and net assets-modified cash basis.
-Due to The CAP's reporting requirements, as noted above, in matching the grant award with the related expenditure (in this case, the acquisition and renovation costs of the building), capital fixed asset expenditures are charged to expense when the assets are purchased or renovated with a corresponding recognition given to the capital fixed asset and Plant Fund accounts.
+The Community Action Program Corporation of Washington-Morgan Counties, Ohio owns its central office building.
+This building and other buildings acquired for program and corporate services use, which have been acquired with the aid of grant awards, corporate funds, and private funding, are shown on the statement of assets, liabilities, and net assets-modified cash basis.
+Due to The CAP's reporting requirements, as noted above, in matching the grant award with the related expenditure (in this case, the acquisition and renovation costs of the building), capital fixed asset expenditures are charged to expense when the assets are purchased or renovated with a corresponding recognition given to the capital fixed asset and Plant Fund accounts (see Note 6).
 The remaining debt used to purchase or renovate these assets is also reflected on the financial statements (see Note 5).
+In addition to the buildings reflected in the financial statements, The CAP owns the former Norwood School property which is used for the Head Start Program.

-The CAP has established a Plant Fund wherein vehicles, buildings, and certain equipment that are debt financed, or partially debt financed, by The CAP have been recorded.
+The CAP has established a Plant Fund wherein vehicles, buildings, and equipment meeting the \$5,000 capitalization threshold have been recorded at cost.
 Depreciation charges are not recognized as an operational expense, but are recorded and accumulated as contra-account balances of the respective capital fixed assets and unrestricted Plant Fund balance.